GoSolve-io/go-application-guide/docs/systemdesign/systemdesign.md

 # System design

+To fully understand this design you should probably take a look at [business requirements](/docs/businessrequirements/requirements.md).
+If you haven't already, please do it first.

 ## System context

 Our system is supposed to be used by some other tenant system.
 Overall context looks like this: